 Our History

-At a meeting of sixteen ladies, on April 15, 1917, at the home of Mrs. O.C.
-Olman in Princeton, Wisconsin, the Woman's Club Princeton was organized.
-It also joined the Federation of State Women's Clubs.
+At a meeting of sixteen ladies on April 15, 1917, at the home of Mrs. O.C.
+Olman in Princeton, Wisconsin, the Woman's Club of Princeton was organized.
+It also joined the State Federation of Women's Clubs.

 Quoting from an article by Mary Ellen Pourchot (a freelance writer)